-Upon this TLD chooses to conduct an auction for certain domain names, Ename, in collaboration with Afilias, will manage the domain name auction using existing technology.
+This TLD may conduct an auction for certain domain names, if it is permissible under ICANN policy for new gTLDs, with the purpose of raising additional funds for enhanced continuity of the Registry, for Research on the Registry's role in maintaining the Security and Stability of the DNS, and for supporting some initiatives of the Community.
+Afilias will manage the domain name auction using existing technology.
 Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.